f5devcentral/f5-big-iq-lab/docs/class1/module2/lab12.rst

 In this lab, we are going to use GitLab to store the BIG-IP configuration (AS3 declaration) and deploy it through BIG-IQ to BIG-IP.
 We are leveraging a **CI/CD pipeline** in GitLab in order to make changes on the BIG-IP device.

-Gitlab will keep track of the changes and control **user access** to the application service configuration of the F5 BIG-IP.
+GitLab will keep track of the changes and control **user access** to the application service configuration of the F5 BIG-IP.
 We are using BIG-IQ to provide **visibility with enhanced analytics** (HTTP/TCP) to the DevOps/Application owner.

 This lab will be using following F5 Ansible Galaxy role: